The Zenith of the Connection between Art and Nature

 This river originates from Zard

 This bridge which dated back to the Sassanid Era (224-651 A.D.), is in the vicinity of an ancient hill named: Ashraf that according to supporting evidence, is the same site as Sarouyeh, the pre-historical city site (now 3 kilometers distant from east of Bozorgmehr Circle).
 While standing on the northern extreme of the bridge and looking at the body of each side, at first glance the striking difference between the bridge and the other historical bridges of the Zayandeh Rood attracts attention.
 This distinction refers to existing horizontal and vertical parabolic curves, of which the former links to the curved plan and the latter to the curved view of the bridge top.
-The horizontal curve turns the bending of the plan towards the west (the opposite direction of the water flow that is from west to east) to increase the contact area of this bridge in connection with the hydraulic pressures and decreases the stress per unit of area.
-Besides, it functions as a structural model of a simple beam devised with a prefabricated deflection at the opposite direction of loading.
+The horizontal curve turns the bending of the plan towards the west (the opposite direction of the water flow that is from west to east) to increase the contact area of this bridge in connection with the hydraulic pressures and decrease the stress per unit of area.
+Besides, it functions as a structural model of a simple beam devised with a prefabricated deflection in the opposite direction of loading.

 The vertical curve acts as a less sensitive top line than a straight one, which in the case of the occurrence of a sudden flood, is again like a simple beam with a deflection upward.
 To neutralize the gravitational force of moving loads, and to analyze a part of them towards both ends of the bridge, there are two resilient beds (the embankment of the earth on both ends).
 In addition, the shallow open canal, on the top